united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 - ProductC stays the same (in the sense that it is keeping its UID before and after the transport), because of the easy transport.
 - ProductD is new and not produced at assembly station 2, so it gets asset = "storage" assigned
 - ProductC and ProductD are combined into ProductE.
 ProductE gets a new UID.
+Both AID's are physical.
 We again freely choose the AID we want to use (AID C was chosen, maybe because after the assembly of ProductC and ProductD, the AID Label on ProductC is not accessible while the AID Label on the ProductD is).

 Assembly Station 3: